 Don’t use anyone else’s eye cosmetics or personal eye-care items.

 Follow Dr. Johnson’s instructions on proper contact lens care.

 You can soothe the discomfort of viral or bacterial conjunctivitis by applying warm compresses to your affected eye or eyes.
 To make a compress, soak a clean cloth in warm water and wring it out before applying it gently to your closed eyelids.

 For allergic conjunctivitis, avoid rubbing your eyes.
 Instead of warm compresses, use cool compresses to soothe your eyes.
 Over-the-counter eye drops might also help.
 Antihistamine eye drops can alleviate the symptoms, and lubricating eye drops can rinse the allergen off the surface of the eye.

-See Dr. Susan Johnson if you think you have conjunctivitis.
-She can diagnose the cause and prescribe the proper treatment.
+Call Boerne Vision Center if you think you have conjunctivitis.
+We can diagnose the cause and prescribe the proper treatment.